 Furthermore, technical regulations are missing in many developing countries and poorly specified where available.
 In particular, only 50% of the countries surveyed have developed quality of service regulations, while only 48% have developed national grid codes and only 37% have developed distribution codes for their inter-connected power system.

 #Infra4Dev is a blog series that showcases recent World Bank economic research to explore how Infrastructure is critical for development.
-You can access to all the previous Infra4Dev blogs here.
+You can access all the previous Infra4Dev blogs here.